tedneward/Azgaarnoth/Classes/Feats.md

 Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
 You learn two cantrips of your choice from that class's spell list.
 In addition, choose one 1st-level spell to learn from that same list.
 Using this feat, you can cast that spell once at its lowest level, and you must finish a long rest before you can cast it in this way again.

 Your spellcasting ability for these spells depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.

+## Manslayer
+*Prerequisites: Must have slain 100+ HD worth of humans*

+Your name alone brings cold creeping fear to the humans who hear it.

+Humans suffer a -2 penalty on all saves against fear when within 30’ of you.
+In addition, you gain a +2 circumstance bonus on all attempts to Intimidate humans.

 ## Martial Adept